DreSean-Sutton/smashmate/README.md

 - User can see a list of all Fighters including their images and names
 - User can click on Fighters and scroll through their frame data which includes:
+  - Moves
-  - Move name
+  - Throws
-  - Active frames
+  - Movements
-  - Total Frames
+  - Stats
 - User can favorite characters and and see a list of only favorited Fighters (Yes, even Ness)
 - User can delete favorite Fighters from their list
+- User can log in allowing:
+  - Favorites to be saved across devices

 ### Functions in Action